---

 out["Seasonal naive"] = pd.Series(train[-12:-12 + horizon], index=range(horizon))

-# ETS without seasonality (just trend smoothing)
+# ETS without seasonality (just trend smoothing).
+Real-data series with

 try: